|Affiliation||Department of Computer Science and Engineering|

 Title of class

-Data Analysis Theory / Multivariate Analysis Theory / Human Interface Design / Robot Informatics II
+Data Analysis Theory / Multivariate Analysis Theory / Human Interface Design / Robot Informatics

 Others (Awards, Committees, Board members)